Bank Alert → Gmail → Budget

 3. actual-budget-parse

-Runs parse-chase.ts against the email body.
-The parser looks for a dollar amount and payee in the subject line (Chase alert format: A charge of $X.XX at PAYEE).
+Runs a bank-specific parse-<bank>.ts script against the email.
+The parser reads the subject line and outputs a transaction JSON object.
 If a transaction is found, it writes a new outbox message targeting actual-budget.
 If the email isn't a transaction alert, the message is discarded silently.

 4. actual-budget